 Food can become unsafe if you lose power.
 Keep safe using these food safety tips

 Keep safe while working with or near generators using these generator safety tips

 Emergency Preparedness Handbook

 Download Our Handbook for Emergency Preparedness

-The Hawaii Emergency Management Agency is now recommending residents prepare an emergency kit with a minimum of 14 days (previously 7) of food, water and other supplies.
+The Hawaii Emergency Management Agency is now recommending residents prepare an emergency kit that should include hand sanitizer and face masks.

 Homeowner's Handbook to Prepare for Natural Hazards

 You may also be interested in the Homeowner's Handbook to Prepare for Natural Hazards published by the University of Hawaii Sea Grant College Program.
 This handbook is in part a compilation from numerous publications associated with natural hazards and hazard mitigation.